dipam7/Fancy-python/README.md

 Just like lists, there are comprehensions for dictionaries and generators as well.
 We'll talk about generators later.

+#### operator.itemgetter

 Let's start with dictionaries.
-First let's learn about something called `operator.itemgetter`
+First let's learn about something called `operator.itemgetter`.
+It retreives every element of the specified index.

 Say you have a list of lists like this

 ![Dict_comp_1](https://github.com/dipam7/Fancy-python/blob/master/images/dict_comp_1.png)

-and you want to get the first element of every list from the inner lists.
+and you want to get the first element of every inner list.
 You can do so as follows

 ![Dict_comp_2](https://github.com/dipam7/Fancy-python/blob/master/images/dict_comp_2.png)